 However, while it may be tempting to blame the service reps fumbling through phone calls with customers, that's not entirely fair.
 The reality is that the worst customer service practices are typically handed down from management rather than concocted in an employee's imagination.
-And if you want to keep customers happy, you're going to have to make customer service a priority by avoiding some of the common pitfalls.
+If you want to keep customers happy, you're going to have to make customer service a priority, and lay a foundation for success at the heart of your business.

 The Five Worst Customer Service Practices: